ozan-fn/test-saja/README.md

 1. Copy `.env.example` to `.env` and configure your environment variables.
 2. Set up `proxies.json` with your proxy details.
 3. The script uses user data persistence in `./user-data` for login sessions.
+This directory is committed to the repo for shared persistence across deployments.

 ## Running the API